Kev Thomas Writes

 With momentum behind its 820kg mass it charged back down into the ravine straight into Alistair and Bellingham who were hurrying along the elephant trail from the opposite direction.
 Alistair, being in front was immediately attacked before he could get a shot in.
 The buffalo hooked him in the stomach, partially ripping his intestines out before tossing him up into the air.
 Falling heavily, he rolled off the trail and down into the ravine bed.
 During the melee Bellingham’s son had shinnied up a tree, and the buffalo next attacked and killed Bellingham senior instantly.
 It then ran off and once more disappeared (apparently, never to be accounted for).

-Eight years ago, I was guiding an American client in Zimbabwe when he inadvertently wounded his buffalo.
+In 2013 I was guiding an American client in Zimbabwe when he inadvertently wounded his buffalo.
 For the first time in years of hunting I didn’t wait at least 30-minutes before following up.
-My trackers, who were good, and had been hunting with me for a long time, were agitating for us to follow the blood-spoor after a 5-minute wait.
+My trackers, who were good, and had been hunting with me for a long time, were agitating for us to follow the blood-spoor after a short wait.
 Against my better judgement I conceded to their wants.

 Patience and discipline are the keys to successfully hunting buffalo (and any other dangerous game).
 Probably ninety-nine percent of wounded buffalo will keep trying to flee the hunter, however, if you rush the follow-up on a wounded buffalo, the odds are it will attack you.